 - New York Labor Law Section 240 holds employers and property owners strictly liable for falls from heights.
 This responsibility includes falls from scaffolding and ladders.

 - Third-party lawsuits may be filed against parties other than your employer, such as manufacturers, subcontractors and property management companies that might be responsible for defective equipment or safety hazards that caused your injury.

 How our Lawyers can Help Electrocution Victims

-The personal injury attorneys at Law Office of Cohen & Jaffe, LLP, are committed to helping construction accident victims on Long Island and throughout the New York metro area.
+The Long Island Personal Injury Lawyer at Law Office of Cohen & Jaffe, LLP, are committed to helping construction accident victims on Long Island and throughout the New York metro area.
 We understand how workers’ compensation, premises liability claims and third-party lawsuits work in connection with construction accidents.
 We can thoroughly investigate your accident to determine all possible legal remedies and pursue your claim aggressively, seeking maximum compensation.

 The importance of having an experienced and knowledgeable construction accident lawyer represent you after serious workplace electrocution injuries cannot be overstated.
 Call or use our online form to contact our office today for a free case evaluation.
 Speak face-to-face with an attorney and find out how our firm can help.

 - OSHA: Commonly Used Statistics